pytorch/glow/docs/AOT.md

   -model-input=data,int8q,0.123,-13,[1,10]
   ```

-The above command will generate in the directory specified with `-emit-bundle` the
+After running the **model-compiler** tool, the following bundle artifacts will be generated
-following artifacts:
+in the output directory:
 - `<network_name>.o` - the bundle object file (code).
 - `<network_name>.h` - the bundle header file (API).
 - `<network_name>.weights.bin` - the model weights in binary format.
 - `<network_name>.weights.txt` - the model weights in text format as C text array.

-For example, to compile the ResNet50 model provided by Glow in Caffe2 format, you can use
+For example, to compile the **ResNet50** model provided by Glow in Caffe2 format, you can use
-the following command (the name of the input tensor is *gpu_0/data*, the type is *float*
+the following command.
+The name of the input tensor is *gpu_0/data*, the type is *float*
-and the shape is *1 x 3 x 224 x 224* corresponding to a RGB image with NCHW layout):
+and the shape is *1 x 3 x 224 x 224* corresponding to a RGB image with NCHW layout:
 ```
 $model-compiler -backend=CPU -model=resnet50 -emit-bundle=build -model-input=gpu_0/data,float,[1,3,224,224]
 ```

-Similarly, to compile the LeNetMnist model provided by Glow in Caffe2 format, you can use
+Similarly, to compile the **LeNetMnist** model provided by Glow in Caffe2 format, you can use
-the following command (the name of the input tensor is *data*, the type is *float* and the
+the following command.
+The name of the input tensor is *data*, the type is *float* and the
-shape is *1 x 1 x 28 x 28* corresponding to a grayscale image with NCHW layout):
+shape is *1 x 1 x 28 x 28* corresponding to a grayscale image with NCHW layout:
 ```
 $model-compiler -backend=CPU -model=lenet_mnist -emit-bundle=build -model-input=data,float,[1,1,28,28]
 ```

-For more information about the options of the `model-compiler` tool use:
+For more information about the options of the **model-compiler** tool use:
 ```
 $model-compiler -help
 ```

 ## Compile a bundle for a quantized model

 Glow support for out-of-the-box quantized models is a work in progress mainly because the
-quantized operands and operators are not well standardized in formats like Caffe2 and ONNX.
+quantized tensors and operators are not well standardized in formats like Caffe2 and ONNX.

 The way Glow produces a quantized bundle is by taking a floating-point model and converting
 it to a quantized model using it's own internal representation before compiling to a bundle.